-In Balinese culture, the praying mantis is seen as a useful animal that protects the rice fields.
-Its name – balang kaja – refers to the higher/sacred (kaja).
-Or in Indonesian – belalang sembah – to the traditional Indonesian greeting (sembah), in which the palms are pressed together as a sign of deep respect and reverence for both god(s) and fellow human beings.
-In Bali, the praying mantis is seen as a living symbol of this sacred act.
+In Balinese culture, the praying mantis is seen as a useful animal that protects the rice fields from harmful insects.
+Its local name – balang kaja – refers to the higher/sacred (kaja).
+Or in Indonesian – belalang sembah – to the traditional Indonesian greeting (sembah), in which the palms are pressed together as a sign of respect for both god(s) and fellow human beings.
+The praying mantis is a living symbol of this sacred act.
 Because the insect literally embodies this posture, it is considered a natural teacher of reverence.
 It reminds people that spirituality is not separate from daily life, but inextricably linked to it.

 Due to the strong focus on animism within Balinese Hinduism, the praying mantis is often regarded as a messenger from the spirit world.
-It is believed that spirits can manifest themselves in small creatures such as insects.
-A praying mantis in a temple or on a home altar is seen as an auspicious sign or an encouragement to pray.
+It is believed in Bali that spirits can manifest themselves in small creatures such as insects.
+A praying mantis in a temple or on a home altar is seen as a good omen or an encouragement to pray.
 The insect also symbolizes silence and concentration.
 This aligns with the concepts of meditation, which are essential for achieving balance between good and evil forces on the island.

-Praying mantises regularly appear in Indonesian and Balinese fables, such as the story of the pious mantis and the busy cricket.
+Praying mantises regularly appear in the Tantri Kamandaka (Indonesian fables), such as ‘the pious mantis and the busy cricket’.
 The story goes as follows:

 One day, a praying mantis sits perfectly still on a branch in the hot sun, his forelegs folded as if he were praying.
 A busy, noisy cricket passes by and mocks the mantis.
 ‘Why are you sitting there praying so boringly?
 Come play!’ says the cricket.
 The praying mantis does not answer, but continues to stare with his big eyes.
 The cricket jumps back and forth carelessly.
 Suddenly, when the cricket gets too close, the mantis shoots out of his “praying” posture with lightning speed and grabs the cricket.
 The moral: patience and camouflage (cleverness) triumph over hubris and busyness.
 The “pious” posture is merely a cover for the hunt.